sammlapp/picopy/README.md

 **Dest** (white): this light is on when a destination drive is mounted.
 A destination drive is any USB drive with a file or folder named `PICOPY_DESTINATION` in its root directory.

+## Shutting down the device
+If the Swallow has been configured using [this document](https://gist.github.com/sammlapp/20e8957f0b5e225f8afa4d88947d8b02), turning the device off requires you to hold the power button for 3 seconds.
+If any external drives are mounted, the device will not shut down, instead it will blink the error LED 10 times rapidly.
+If the device is shutting down successfully, it will blink the Status, Progress, and Error LEDs together 5 times slowly.
+Wait at least 15 seconds before unplugging the power cable.

 ## Buttons:
 There are four buttons and two types of button presses: a tap (<1 sec) and a hold (1-3 sec)